gvwilson/thirdbit/src/fiction/santas/index.md

 and was nearly pulled out himself.
 "Why don'tcha come here an' try that, eh?"

-A fourth *crack!*, another cannonball.
+A fourth *crack!*, and another cannonball whistled through the air.
-As the ship closed on them
+As the ship closed on them,
-Finner could see crew shouting and waving in the rigging and on the deck.
+Finner could see the crew shouting and waving in the rigging and on the deck.
+"Wait!"
+he exclaimed.
-"Wait!
-They're not shooting at us!"
+"They're not shooting at us!
-Finner exclaimed.
-"They're shooting at the sharks!"
+They're shooting at the sharks!"

-"Or they just can't aim!"
+"Or maybe they just can't aim!"
 Santa Hood snapped,
 her arm still deep in her sack.

 And then the owner of the first gray fin decided it was now or never and changed course toward them.
-The dinghy squelch beneath Finner's bootless foot as Santa Greenwood tried to stand up again and Santa Hood ducked so as not to be beheaded by the ax he actually wasn't being very careful with.
+The dinghy squelched beneath Finner's bootless foot as Santa Greenwood tried to stand up again.

+Santa Hood ducked so as not to be beheaded by the ax that Santa Greenwood actually wasn't being very careful with.
 "Got it!" she said triumphantly, pulling something out of her sack and throwing it.